trussworks/sesh/README.md

 This will check the sesh cookie in the request, and end the session.

-NOTE: while your login handler must _not_ be proteted by the AuthenticationMiddleware, your logout handler _must_ be protected so.
+NOTE: while your login handler must _not_ be protected by the AuthenticationMiddleware, your logout handler _must_ be protected so.

 ## Lineage